xiaozhanguva/starter-academic/content/authors/admin/_index.md

 <!-- <span style="color:blue"> I am always looking for self-motivated students who are interested in trustworthy machine learning research, so I will be glad to hear from you. </span> -->

-**Open Positions:** <span style="color:darkred"> I am looking for self-motivated students who are interested in trustworthy machine learning starting, including PhD students, research assistants, intern and visiting students.
+**Open Positions:** <span style="color:darkred"> I am looking for self-motivated students who are interested in trustworthy machine learning, including PhD students, research assistants, intern and visiting students.
 Check [Open Positions](position/) for more details.</span> -->

 <!-- Here is my latest [CV](https://xiao-zhang.net/uploads/resume.pdf).  -->